Common Causes of Accidents in Construction

 The causes of construction accidents and injuries are often complex and in many cases, multiple factors may lead to the accident, but the Baltimore workers’ compensation attorneys at Cohen & Dwin have the experience to help you through your workplace injury claim.

-To schedule an initial consultation to make sure you get the workers’ compensation you deserve for workplace injuries, call our law firm at 410-653-6000 today.
+To schedule an initial consultation to make sure you get the workers’ compensation you deserve for workplace injuries, call our law firm at 410-653-6000 or contact us online today.

 Causes of Construction Site Accidents

 Working in the construction industry carries significant risk.
 In fact, the Occupational Safety and Health Administration (OSHA) reports that 874 construction workers were killed on the job in 2014 and more than 22,000 construction workers were injured on the job.

 Some of the most common causes of construction site accidents include: